aimhubio/aim/README.md

 ## The mission...
 Aim's mission is to democratize AI dev tools.
 We believe that the best AI tools need to be:
 - open-source, open-data-format, community-driven, extensible
 - have great UI/UX, CLI and other interfaces for automation
 - performant both on UI and data

 ## Our motivation...
-Existing open-source tools are super-inspiring.
+Existing open-source tools (TensorBoard, MLFlow) are super-inspiring.

 However we see lots of improvements to be made.
 Especially around issues like:
 - ability to handle 1000s of large-scale experiments
-- actionable, beautiful and performant visualization
+- actionable, beautiful and performant visualizations
-- extensibility - how easy are their apis for extension?
+- extensibility - how easy are the apis for extension/democratization?

-These problems motivate us.
+These problems are a huge motivation.

-We deeply care about building beautiful, scalable AI dev tools with great APIs.
+We are inspired to build beautiful, scalable AI dev tools with great APIs.

 That's what unites the Aim community.
 Join us!

 # SDK Specifications